 With a perfect combination of sweet, salty, sour, and tequila, many argue that the margarita is an absolutely perfect drink.
 Plus, you can tweak it to your needs.
-Do you like spice?
+Are you a fan of spicy cocktails?
 Muddle in some peppers.
 Add mezcal for a smoky finish or peach for a fruitier appeal.
-You could even blend your margarita with ice for a resort-ready refreshment from the comfort of your kitchen.
+Margaritas can be made "on the rocks" (or poured over ice), however blended cocktails give you a resort-ready refreshment from the comfort of your kitchen.

 You could do this with a blender, but a margarita machine will churn out restaurant-quality tropical drinks with ease.
 These handy devices take the work out of mixing a margarita.
 Simply pour your ingredients in and press go.
 All that’s left is to sit back and dream of warm sunshine and a light breeze on a beach.

 Here are the best margarita machines.

 Easy to use

 Who better to trust with margaritas than Jimmy Buffett himself?
 The "Margaritaville" singer is behind this surprisingly excellent range of margarita machines, though the Bahamas unit is a crowd favorite.
 It's built with everything you need to mix up minimal-effort margaritas.
 At the top of the unit are a mounted ice reservoir and ice-shaving blade.
 The bottom features a 36-ounce blending jar.